PabloBorda/smartfiller-chrome/README.md

 Learns as you fill forms, you will never have to type the same thing twice.
+Check our perfomance ideas, to understand my goal.

 CHANGELOG  v1.1
 ---------------

 - Avoid filling of search inputs                                           DONE
 - Detect if the field is inside a search/chat form, if so, dont fill it    DONE
-- Make sure that for each website there is
-- Select elements inside iframe
+- Fill elements inside iframe
 - If form comes already filled, do not overwrite it

 Form fill performance metrics